COVIDtoken/eth-hodler/README.md

 But wait, there are actually some benefits:

-Each deposit to the Hodl DAO issues you with HODL tokens.
+Each deposit to the DApp issues you with EHDL tokens.
 These tokens are then used to make a withdrawal and burned once the withdrawal is processed.

 A normal withdrawal would take ~30 days to process, costing only the gas fee.